Travel & Outdoors

 steers his deadrise out past Tilghman Island.

-n the eve of this June, workboats once again begin to dot the waters of the Chesapeake, where Memorial Day marks the unofficial start of summer, and with it comes the year’s first real push for crab in Maryland.
+n the eve of June, workboats once again begin to dot the waters of the Chesapeake, where Memorial Day marks the unofficial start of summer, and with it comes the year’s first real push for crab in Maryland.

 Soft shells arrived a week ago, with the full-moon tide ushering in the inaugural “peeler run,” and soon enough, the hard crabs should follow—first as a trickle, then, hopefully, a flood, rising from the bottom ready to molt and mate through summer—with some likely ending up in the pots of Tony Conrad.